-Town halls are typically announced 1 to 3 days before they are hosted, so you need to be vigilant.
+Town Halls are typically announced 1 to 3 days before they are hosted, so you need to be vigilant.
 The local staff will often have advanced knowledge of their boss’ scheduled public events, so you can also call your local district office and ask.

 Setting up in-person meetings:

 If you are unable to attend a public event with your local elected official, then meeting with staff at the district office or in Washington, D.C., is a great alternative way.
-District offices can be more convenient for you—depending on how far Washington, D.C. is from you and how much you can plan to travel.
+District offices can be more convenient for you—depending on how far Washington, D.C. is from you, and how much you can plan to travel.

 Meetings can be set up at any time simply by calling the office.
 Just make sure you are calling the right office because they will only want to hear from the people they directly represent.
-When you make the call and set up the meeting be sure you tell them which organization you represent or if you’re a solo concerned citizen, where you live, and the issue that you want to discuss.
+When you make the call and set up the meeting be sure you tell them which organization you represent or if you’re a solo concerned citizen, where you live, and the issue you want to discuss.

 Quality is important: the more personal the communication, the more impact it has on the elected official's thinking.
-You do not have to be an expert on an issue for it to matter to your representative, you just have to show that you care.
+You do not have to be an expert on an issue for it to matter to your representative.
+You just have to show that you care.